ELEPHANT: Measuring and understanding social sycophancy in LLMs: Ethical Statement

+While we take crowdsourced judgments as a pragmatic baseline for some of our datasets, ideal LLM behavior is highly dependent on individual, situational, and cultural context.
+While Reddit judgments provide a useful crowdsourced approximation of a modal human response and are commonly used across AI research, they still reflect the particular viewpoints of Reddit and more broadly Western and American norms.
+We attempt to address this by (1) measuring moral sycophancy, which controls for differences in norms to some extent by evaluating sycophancy on both sides of the conflict (rather than adherence to particular norms) and (2) evaluating models made by companies based in different countries, but future work should more explicitly examine sycophancy from the lens of different cultural contexts.

-Although sycophancy is rooted in anthropomorphic assumptions (the dictionary definition of a sycophant is ``a person who acts obsequiously toward someone important in order to gain advantage''), we adopt it here as a useful lens, both because current LLMs have anthropomorphic conversational interfaces and because this framing helps surface the problematic patterns in model responses that we identify \cite{ibrahimcheng2025thinking}.
+Although sycophancy is rooted in anthropomorphic assumptions (the dictionary definition of a sycophant is ``a person who acts obsequiously toward someone important in order to gain advantage''), we adopt it here as a useful lens, both because current LLMs have anthropomorphic conversational interfaces and because this framing helps surface the problematic patterns in model responses that we identify \citep{ibrahimcheng2025thinking}.

-We only study model behavior in English, which limits the generalizability of our findings to other languages and cultural norms around politeness and face.
-Also, our framework draws on theories of face that have been critiqued as ethnocentric and rooted in Western or North American, individualistic models of interaction \cite{haugh2009face}.
-While these theories may not fully capture culturally diverse understandings of interaction, they nonetheless offer a useful lens for examining the social dynamics we investigate.
+Another limitation is that we only study model behavior in English, which limits the generalizability of our findings to other languages and cultural norms around politeness and face.
+Also, our framework draws on theories of face that have been critiqued as ethnocentric and rooted in Western or North American, individualistic models of interaction \citep{haugh2009face}.
+They nonetheless offer a useful lens for examining social sycophancy, and we discuss cultural considerations in Appendix \ref{sec:culture}.